MarcLlobet/generator-react-and-friends/README.md

-# react-game
+# generator-react-boilerplate

-A game done with react.
+A boilerplate generator for react projects.